-Opioid addiction isn’t a new phenomenon in America, despite all the news of the recent opioid epidemic.
+Opioid addiction isn’t a new phenomenon in America despite all the news of the recent opioid epidemic.
 If you wind back the clocks to the Civil War, morphine addiction had become a national crisis.
 Soldiers on both sides who were wounded or sick were treated with morphine at field hospitals.
-It wasn’t their intention, but after the war, many of them became addicted to morphine.
+It wasn’t their intention, but after the war, many became addicted to morphine.

-Fast forward to the present day and we’re faced with a new war.
+Fast forward to the present day, and we’re faced with a new war.
 The opioid epidemic continues to grow in the country.
-And if you or a loved one is struggling from a heroin or opioid addiction, you know how serious the problem is.
+And if you or a loved one is struggling with a heroin or opioid addiction, you know how serious the problem is.
 But history does not have to repeat itself.

-Unlike the Civil War era, we have more opportunity today to understand and treat opioid addiction.
-And a great place to start is learning the difference between morphine and heroin.
-Keep reading to discover helpful facts about these two common opioids.
+Unlike the Civil War era, we have more opportunities today to understand and treat opioid addiction, and a great place to start is learning the difference between heroin and morphine.

 Morphine is usually only used for situations where a patient has severe pain.
 Why the hesitation?
 Well, morphine can have some serious side effects and is highly addictive.
 Like the Civil War example above, morphine has a history of being abused since it was first invented.

 When you take morphine, it first has to make its way into your bloodstream.
 From there, it crosses the blood-brain barrier to attach itself to the opioid receptors in your brain.
 These receptors make you feel an intense euphoria and work to help your body block out the pain.